START YOUR VIDEO PRODUCTION BUSINESS – A STEP-BY-STEP GUIDE

 If you want to steer closer to the professional sound quality but not spend as much on the microphone, the Rode NTG3 is a fantastic microphone.
 In a blind test, a number of working video professionals could hardly make the distinction between the Rode NTG3 and Sennheiser 416.
 The Rode comes in at around $700 for the microphone.
 It is also important to mention that most professional shotgun microphones require phantom power which means an external power source will need to power the microphone.
 Most professional cameras provide phantom power so the only additional expense you will have is buying XLR cords that run from your camera to the microphone.
 Depending on your scenario, you may need sound recorders for your shotgun microphone.
 If you are in a controlled studio environment, you may be able to get away with running a 10′ cord from your camera to your microphone, but as you start to work in more professional environments, external recorders that provide phantom power are the way to go.
 It’s cleaner and oftentimes delivers more power to your shotgun mic which gives you cleaner audio without the background noise when working in post-production.
 Zoom, Tascam and Sound Devices all make great sound recorders that produce phantom power.

 You are in the home stretch and ready to edit your masterpiece.
 Post-production professionals like and use different editing suites for various reasons.
 For the longest time.
-Final Cut 7 was the gold standard in television, film and commercial post production.
+Final Cut 7 was the gold standard in television, film and commercial post-production.
 But with the boom in digital cameras, editing platforms are rapidly changing and old editing tools are being rethought and redeveloped for a more efficient workflow.
 There is no doubt that Black Magic’s Divinci resolve is the go-to color tool and their all in one post-production suite has become a personal favorite of mine, and that is saying a lot.
 I have worked on every major suite on the market.
 Avid, Adobe, Final Cut and now Black Magic.
 Full disclosure, I am not a VFX wizard so I do not have a comprehensive review on Black Magic’s Fusion vs Adobe’s After Effects or Nuke, but I employ some of the best VFX artists in the world and can tell you Fusion composites, paints and creates/manipulates particles as well as any program in the market.
 One thing I will say is that most professionals are partial to one platform or another.
-The truth is, many of the top platforms can deliver the same product, the difference is how you get to the final result.
-Once you have mastered one system, often times artists will not want to learn a new system because of the time it takes to learn and master the software.
-But for me, any software that can edit, color, mix sound and create VFX without having to bounce files out and send to different post-production modules is a winning formula, so for that reason, I’d highly recommend looking into it.
-If you are just getting started, it will save you a lot of time.
+The truth is, many of the top platforms can deliver the same result, the difference is how you get there.